 Puppies who begin training from a young age go home happy and ready to learn.
 At Pups By Taylor, we begin working with our puppies at three days old, beginning with bio sensory training.
 We start basic crate, leash, and potty training.

-The Luke Family Owners of Luka Luke, the mini double doodle
+Zak and Angie Owners of Zeppelin the mini double doodle

 SEPTEMBER 2017 UPDATE- Blue Ivy has been placed and I am not looking for any additional guardian homes at this time.
 Currently I have Rihanna, Mariah, Adele, Gaga and Blue Ivy in guardian homes and none are old enough for puppies so we are all set for girls in the next few years.
 I might consider another male but don’t have any set plans at this time.
 Thanks for your interest.